Nesterov's Accelerated Jacobi-Type Methods for Large-scale Symmetric Positive Semidefinite Linear Systems: The Nesterov's accelerated method

-The template of our restarted algorithm is described in Algorithm \ref{alg-apg-re}.
-Here, we briefly explain the ideas of the proposed restarting scheme.
-Observe that the updating rule of $y^{t+1}$ reads $y^{t+1} = x^{t} + \frac{\alpha_t - 1}{\alpha_{t+1}}(x^t - x^{t-1})$, which amounts to adding the momentum $\frac{\alpha_t - 1}{\alpha_{t+1}}(x^t - x^{t-1})$ to $x^t$.
-The significance of this momentum $\frac{\alpha_t - 1}{\alpha_{t+1}} \in [0,1]$ approaches 1 quickly due to the fact that $\alpha_t \geq \frac{t+1}{2}$, for $t\geq 0$.
-This can cause the generated iterates $x^t$ and $y^t$ to oscillate (i.e., overshoot) near the optimal solution $x^*$, which further slows down the convergence speed of the algorithm, based on our empirical observation,.
-To address this concern, an adaptive restarting strategy that intermittently resets the momentum's significance back to zero, utilizing the point generated from the preceding iteration as the new starting point (by setting $\alpha_{t+1} = 1$, $\alpha_t = 0$, $y^{t+1} = x^{t-1}$, and $x^t = x^{t-1}$).
-There remains one critical issue to be addressed: what is the right time to perform restarting?
 There is no affirmative answer to this question, and the approach we employed is somewhat heuristic in nature.
-On the one hand, when the monitored condition $\inprod{Qy^t - b}{x^t - x^{t-1}} \geq 0$ is satisfied, we see that the angle between $\nabla f (y^t)$ and the direction of motion $x^t - x^{t-1}$ is acute.
+On the one hand, when the monitored condition {in Line 4 of Algorithm \ref{alg-apg-re}, i.e.,} $\inprod{Qy^t - b}{x^t - x^{t-1}} \geq 0$ is satisfied, we see that the angle between $\nabla f (y^t)$ and the direction of motion $x^t - x^{t-1}$ is acute.
 Intuitively, $x^t$ seems to make the objective function increase.
 So this condition can be a heuristic signal for us to trigger a restart.
 On the other hand, we do not want to perform the restarting too frequently in order to allow the algorithm to make significant progress.
 Moreover, oscillation may only be moderate, and a restart could destroy the fast convergence speed.
 Hence, similar to \cite{ito2017unified}, we set a prohibition period and allow the algorithm to restart only when the number of iterations between the $(\ell-1)$-th restart and the $\ell$-th restart is larger than $K_\ell$, where $K_\ell$ is updated as $K_{\ell+1} = 2K_\ell$ for $\ell\geq 0$ and $K_0\geq 2$ is specified by the user.

 Now, we can proceed to analyze the convergence of the restarted algorithm.
 We first introduce some notation.
 Let $\widetilde{K}_\ell$ denotes the number of iterations taken between the $\ell$-th and the $(\ell + 1)$-th restart, excluding the iteration at which the restart takes place.
 With this notation, the generated sequence $\{x^t\}$ can be denoted as $\{x^{\ell, k_\ell}\}$ where {$t = \sum_{j=0}^{\ell-1}\widetilde{K}_j + k_\ell$} and $0\leq k_\ell \leq \widetilde{K}_\ell$.
 Then, by the description of Algorithm \ref{alg-apg-re}, we can see that $f(x^{\ell, 0}) = f(x^{\ell-1, \widetilde{K}_{\ell-1}})$ for all $\ell\geq 1$.
 See Figure \ref{fig-restart} for an illustration of this notation used in our restarting strategy.